Sarrah Ahmed (she/her)

 • What is your professional background?

 I graduated with a Bachelor of Science (Honours) in psychology from the University of Saskatchewan in June 2020.
 While attending university, I also volunteered at Peer Health on the University of Saskatchewan campus.
-My role primarily entailed providing mental health support to staff and students who needed it.
+My role primarily entailed providing mental health support to staff and students.

-After graduating, I began working as a caseworker at a settlement agency where I assessed newcomers’ settlement needs in various areas, such as housing, education, employment, and mental and physical health.
-I am currently the team lead of the needs assessment and triage team.
-Throughout my four years of working at a settlement agency, I have developed experience in responding to mental health crises, domestic violence, child abuse, housing crises, and food insecurity in various newcomer populations.
+After graduating, I began working at a settlement agency where I assessed newcomers’ settlement needs in various areas, such as housing, education, employment, and mental and physical health.
+Through working in the settlement sector, I have developed experience in responding to mental health crises, domestic violence, child abuse, housing crises, and food insecurity in various newcomer populations.

-While working at the settlement agency, I began the Master of Counselling program at Athabasca University.
-I am currently in the final year of the program and I am expecting to graduate in June 2025.
+While working in the settlement sector, I began the Master of Counselling program at Athabasca University.
+I will receive my Master's degree in May 2025 and then begin the process of applying for licensure.

 • What can I expect in a session with you?